UL Citizens’ Assembly

 Planning Group

-Maura Adshead, UL Engage; Lorraine Broderick, Limerick Public Participation Network (PPN) – Limerick City and County Council; Eoin Brady, UL; Patrick Fitzgerald, Limerick Community Education Network (LCEN); Tracey Gleeson, UL Engage; Eileen Hoffler, UL Engage; Christine Houghton, UL student; John Real, Limerick Comhairle na nÓg, Denis Tierney, UL;
+Maura Adshead, UL Engage; Lorraine Broderick, Limerick Public Participation Network (PPN) – Limerick City and County Council; Eoin Brady, UL; Patrick Fitzgerald, Limerick Community Education Network (LCEN); Tracey Gleeson, UL Engage; Eileen Hoffler, UL Engage; Hazel Broderick, UL student; John Real, Limerick Comhairle na nÓg, Denis Tierney, UL;

 Kevin Burke